gvwilson/thirdbit/src/fiction/iffy/index.md

 D'you seriously 'spect me t' b'lieve that?"
 She lowered her voice.
 "Oh, Iffy, you're th' chosen one.
-Only you can save th' world."
+That's dreck."

 "Your First said pretty much the same thing when Johnson and I tracked her down," Doctor Johel said drily.
 "It took us twenty years.
 I don't know how she got to Cape Town or what happened to Suhailah.
-All I know is that your First had the same talent you do.
+All I know is that your First had the same ability you do.
-Somehow you can talk to them—really talk, not just trade deals and warnings about no-go zones but actual conversations."
+Somehow you can talk to them—really talk, not just trade deals and cryptic warnings about no-go zones but actual conversations."

 "And there's another thing,"
 the doctor continued as Iffy opened her mouth to protest.